noshluk2/ROS2-Raspberry-PI-Intelligent-Vision-Robot/README.md

-# ROS2-Raspberry-PI-Intelligent-Vision-Robot
+# Intelligent Vision Robot
-This repository is based on Raspberry pi
+This repository is based on Raspberry pi and contains some good projects .

+### Nodes
+- Publisher
+- Subscriber